nesl/renderScriptFFT/README.md

-end-to-end example of FFT using RenderScript on Android
+End-to-end example of FFT using RenderScript on Android

 By Paul Vecchio

+Networked and Embedded Systems Lab, UCLA